sigp/serenity-benches/README.md

 This document contains the results of running benchmarks on the [Lighthouse](http://github.com/sigp/ligthouse) Eth2.0 client.

-For each benchmark, it contains a description of the parameters supplied to the benchmark and the workings of the function being metered.
+Included alongside the benchmarks are descriptions of the functions being measured, lessons learned about optimising and instructions on how to run the benchmarks locally.

 ## Table of Contents: